 We thought you might find this article informative.
 It has been our experience that a policyholder who understands and acts according to the information discussed in the article above greatly increases their chance of obtaining a fair and just insurance settlement.

-If the work is not perform to the highest craftsmanship methods, all the work that was done during the previous three steps would be almost worthless.
+If the work is not performed to the highest craftsmanship methods, all the work that was done during the previous three steps would be almost worthless.

 Here is our 10-Point Promise:

 This is the final phase of the Storm Hawks Storm Damage Blueprint.
 We consider this phase the one that holds Castro Roofing accountable.
-It is the most important phase, the “after we are done” phase.
 This is critical because people worry about contractors picking-up shop and leaving never to heard from again.
-Especially when it comes down to honoring warranties or continuing maintenance programs.

 The reality is that once we become a team, we will never leave your side.